Jazzy Bio Poems

 - Each student should share their bio poem with the group.

-- When each person has shared have students discuss what was the most fun and most challenging aspects about writing the bio poems were.
+- When each person has shared, have students discuss what were the fun and challenging aspects about writing the bio poems.